 Coyotes are omnivorous and very opportunistic.
 They eat just about anything they can, including insects and vegetation.
 But the diet of most coyotes is made up of rabbit, various rodents, ground-nesting birds and other small animals.
-And newborn deer fawns are common delicacies for coyotes in the Southeast.
+And coyotes in the south treat newborn deer fawns as common delicacies.

 According to a series of studies conducted on the U.S. Department of Energy’s Savannah River Site near Aiken, S.C., coyote predation was the leading cause of mortality for newborn fawns.
 The timing of fawn births perfectly coincides with coyotes raising their newborn pups.
 So fawns are the perfect choice for coyotes trying to feed the family.

-But coyotes are active during their breeding cycle, and the peak of the coyote rut in the Carolinas is February.
+But coyotes remain active during their rut.
+And February is the peak of coyote breeding season in the Carolinas.

-While deer come into estrus each month during the breeding season until they conceive, coyote females only become available for breeding once a year, usually lasting between eight to 10 days.
-As a result, both female and male coyotes will become super active courting between late January and the first week of March, waiting around for the conception period to begin.
+Deer come into estrus each month during the breeding season until they conceive.
+But coyote females only become available for breeding once a year, usually lasting between eight to 10 days.
+Both female and male coyotes will court very actively between late January and the first week of March, waiting around for the conception period to begin.
 The combination of courting and the cooler weather increases hunger and around-the-clock activity levels.
-Coyote hunters can expect to see increased activity throughout the month.
+Coyote hunters see increased activity throughout the month.

-In addition to increased activity, coyotes are already quite the communicative species.
-They use various vocalizations to communicate for establishing territories and to interact with the opposite sex during the breeding season.
-As a result, coyotes are susceptible to calls, and females and males can be easily lured into range.
+Coyotes communicate better than most animals.
+They use various vocalizations to establish territories and to interact with the opposite sex during the coyote breeding season.
+Good hunters capitalize on that.
+They know coyotes are susceptible to calls, and skilled hunters can easily lure females and males into shooting range.

-Typically, coyotes are monogamous and form lifelong bonds with their mates.
-Since females vocally alert their male counterparts when they are in estrus, the female mating call can stir up the woods and alert every other coyote around.
+Typically, coyotes form lifelong bonds with their mates.
+Females vocally alert their male counterparts when they are in estrus.
+So the female mating call stirs up the woods and alerts every other coyote around.

-Fortunately for hunters, electronic calls are legal and can be very productive during the breeding season.
+Fortunately for hunters, electronic calls are legal.
+They can be very productive during the breeding season.
 Both male and female coyotes will respond to calls, especially the estrus whimpers made by the female.
 She begins to whimper when she is in season and ready for insemination.
 Obviously, males will come in when they hear the mating call.
-But other females will come in as well curious what other female is around trying to breed with her mate.
+But other females will come in as well.
+They are curious about what other female is around trying to breed with her mate.

 Luckily, both the N.C.
 Wildlife Resources Commission and the S.C.
-Department of Natural Resources allow for unlimited harvest and liberal methods of harvest, including night hunting and the deadly electronic mating calls.
+Department of Natural Resources allow for unlimited harvest and liberal methods of harvest.
+That includes night hunting (with some restrictions) and the deadly electronic mating calls.